-Grandma's favorite homemade pumpkin pie recipes will make delicious dessert pies that you'll be proud to serve on any occasion.
-Learn how to make pumpkin pies the old fashioned way, from scratch, and you'll never go back to using canned pumpkin fillings.
+Grandma's old fashioned pumpkin pie recipes will make homemade dessert pies that you'll be proud to serve on any occasion.
+Learn how to make pumpkin pies from scratch, and you'll never go back to using canned pumpkin fillings.

 And these pies are great for serving at any time of the year too, not